asseternity/browser-text-rpg-wp/readme.md

 // pocket Dimension of Spirits (explanation for gambling: in the same pocket dimension as the side quests)
 // side quests

+// settings: change fontsize and change font (already done!)

 // add a fakeChoice mechanic for fast scripting?
 // main menu - functionality
 // prod and dev builds in wp
 // make sure that it works on github pages

 // IDEAS
+// how to save progress???
 // - supporting characters academy: there are things in games that all supporting characters magically know how to do
 // (hacking, opening doors, researching)
 // in this game - YOU do them.
 More minigames?